 Residents attending Sensenbrenner's town hall meeting at the Brookfield Public Safety Building Sunday night asked the congressman to predict what is coming and who the Democrats have in mind to run against Walker.

 “Ask them,” Sensenbrenner laughed.

 He said he also is eager to learn the likely challenger.
 At a rally Saturday in Madison attended by an estimated 25,000 to 30,000 people, former U.S. Sen. Russ Feingold signed the recall petition but said he has no intentions of running for governor.
-Recall organizers said they had obtained more than 105,000 signatures of the minimum 540,000 needed by Jan.
+Recall organizers said they had of the minimum 540,000 needed by Jan.
 17.

 From the perspective of the state, it will take a lot of time and effort to protect Walker in a rare gubernatorial recall election, Sensenbrenner said.
 That means a great deal of time will be taken away from basic duties and freeze progress that could be happening, he added.

 Brookfield resident Beverly Roberts said a recall should not be possible unless that person has done something immoral.